Some have said, “Larry, you should write a book” which I never did because,

-This curriculum was written by Constance Dembrowsky, who will be featured in a forthcoming “Dedication” section.
-Connie is a lady with whom I’ve spent much time, and have grown to deeply respect.
+This curriculum was written by Constance Dembrowsky, a lady with whom I’ve spent much time, and have grown to deeply respect.
 Her LOVE for children and humanity is contagious, equaled only by her ability to express it through these curriculum materials.
-She writes her books (and wrote this curriculum) with pen and pencil, then has it typed.
-If I didn’t believe in God, I would ‘worship’ Connie 🙂
+She writes her books, including this curriculum with pen and pencil, then has them typed for publication.
+If I didn’t believe in God, I would ‘worship’ Connie :~)

 – – – – –

-For me, the deeper I got into the Bible, the more effective my teaching her curriculum became.
+And I found that more I studied God’s word the more effective my teaching her curriculum became.

 BTW, I’m also “writing” another “Book”.
 Again, not my material, but transcribing weekly sermons from the greatest teacher under whom I’ve ever sat.
-These can be found on another part of this blog.
+These can also be found in this blog here… https://evansthoughtsonlife.com/

 Transcribing has helped me become not only a more peaceful person, but a better teacher.
-And one doesn’t even have to agree with this pastor, but will improve their communication skills just listening to his well-crafted, authentic, easy-to-understand delivery.
-And while each pastor has their own style, this guy should be a “tuning fork” for all styles.
+And one doesn’t even have to agree with this pastor, but listening and reading his words will improve your communication skills well-crafted words and authentic, easy-to-understand delivery style are refreshing.
+And while each pastor has their own style, this guy could be a “tuning fork” for all.

-In addition to the author who’s due reward is coming, the following is also dedicated to my 7000+ former students and their parents who contributed to our mutual growth over the years.
+In addition to the author the following is also dedicated to my 7000+ former students and their parents who contributed to our mutual growth over the years.
 Thank you… our lives will never be the same because of the time we shared.
 Re-sharing, “Paying it Forward” will increase the ‘natural highs’ we got during our precious time together.

 There’s still much to be added, especially instructive material threading the ANGER and MOTIVATION sections at the end, as well as breaking this massive amount of information into more chewable chunks.